GautamGupta/bb-legacy-plugins/bbpress-moderation-suite/trunk/readme.txt

 * 0.1-alpha6
 	* Major code cleanup
-	* This plugin now works with bbPress 0.9.
+	* This plugin now works with bbPress 0.9 and 0.8.
 If anything gives you an error, give me the error message and I'll be sure to fix it.
+	* Fixed an error in the Report admin panel
+	* Mod Log now logs topic deletion
 * 0.1-alpha5
 	* Report "obtrusive mode" made optional.
 (See [this post](http://bbpress.org/plugins/topic/bbpress-moderation-suite/#post-2845))
 	* Moderation Log added.